MagicIdentity/Developers/docs/start/concepts/whatis.md

 ## Centralised App
 Let's suppose you've written a backend API called `myapi`.

 In a traditional app, the user navigates to a web page.
-This expects to talk to a backend server whose pre-configured name is usually the same for all users:
+This expects to talk to `myapi` on a server whose pre-configured name is usually the same for all users:

 ```mermaid